 Our board of directors has no policy with respect to the separation of the offices of Chief Executive Officer and Chairman of the board of directors.
 It is the board of directors' view that rather than having a rigid policy, the board of directors, with the advice and assistance of the nominating and corporate governance committee, and upon consideration of all relevant factors and circumstances, will determine, as and when appropriate, whether the two offices should be separate.
-Currently, our leadership structure separates the offices of Chief Executive Officer and Chairman of the board of directors with Mr. Anderson serving as our Chief Executive Officer and Mr. Vellios serving as non-executive Chairman of the board.
-We believe this is appropriate as it provides Mr. Anderson with the ability to focus on our day-to-day operations while allowing Mr. Vellios to lead our board of directors in its fundamental role of providing advice to and oversight of management.
+Currently, our leadership structure separates the offices of Chief Executive Officer and Chairman of the board of directors, with Ms. Park serving as our Chief Executive Officer and Mr. Vellios serving as Executive Chairman of the board.
+We believe this is appropriate as it has provided Ms. Park with the ability to focus on our day-to-day operations and has allowed Mr. Vellios to successfully recruit, on-board, and transition leadership to a new Chief Executive Officer and to lead our board of directors in its fundamental role of providing advice to and oversight of management.